 - Fill savory crepes (for gluten-free, try buckwheat or cassava flour crepes).

 - Make lasagna rolls.
 Cook lasagna noodles, trim a little of the length, put a few tablespoons on one end and roll up.
 Place in a casserole, top with sauce and cheese and bake.
-I'll have to write up my recipe.

 - Mix with spaghetti squash threads and stuff back into the squash for baking, covered with aluminum foil (vegetarian and meat options).
 Make it vegetarian, or add finely chopped sweet Italian sausage or browned ground meat of choice.